-For the most recent 3 year period – 2016, 2017 and 2018 – the Program has a 97% Board pass rate on the ABIM certifying exam.
+For the most recent three-year period – 2016, 2017 and 2018 – the Program has a 97 percent board pass rate on the ABIM certifying exam.
 All eleven of our 2018 graduates passed their boards.
-In the past three years, 32 of 33 graduating residents successfully completed their Boards on the first attempt and, at this time, all 33 graduates are Board certified in Internal Medicine.
+In the past three years, 32 of 33 graduating residents successfully completed their boards on the first attempt and, at this time, all 33 graduates are board certified in internal medicine.
 Information about the board exam pass rates for all internal medicine programs is available at www.abim.org.
 This site also supplies important information about the interpretation of board exam pass rates.

 The program provides several activities to facilitate preparation for the exam including:

 - Interactive board review sessions held throughout the academic year, based on material from the American College of Physicians Medical Knowledge Self Assessment Program (MKSAP)

 - Annual in-training service exam

 - Each resident receives most current MKSAP